-O Now fill in the blanks with suitable conjunctions from the box.
+• Now fill in the blanks with suitable conjunctions from the box:

 - 1. She waited till the train arrived.

 - 2. He will get the prize if he deserves.

 - 3. His grandfather died before he was born.

 - 4. She felt sorry after what she had done it.

-- 5. Harry runs faster than Potter.

-- 6. Is this news true or false?

-- 7. Man proposes and God disposes.
+- 5. Man proposes and God disposes.

-- 8. He was punished for he was guilty.
+- 6. He was punished for he was guilty.

-- 9. There is no doubt that the sun rises in the east.
+- 7. There is no doubt that the sun rises in the east.

-- 10. Geeta tried hard but she failed.
+- 8. Geeta tried hard but she failed.

-- 11. Though he is poor, he is not dishonest.
+- 9. Though he is poor, he is not dishonest.

-- 12. No one knows where he went away.
+- 10. No one knows where he went away.

-Read the following passage carefully and answer the questions that follow.
+Read the following passage carefully and answer the questions that follow:

 - 1. The farmer had some puppies he needed to sell - 2.
-A little boy wanted to buy one of the puppies.

-- 3. Dolly was the mother dog's name.
+A little boy wanted to buy one of the puppies. - 3.
+Dolly was the mother dog's name.
 She had five puppies. - 4.
 The boy was handicap in one leg.
 The last puppy was also lame in one leg.
 The boy wanted to buy it because it needed someone who could understand it and the boy himself was that one. - 5.
 We learn from the story that disabled one should be given equal care and understanding. - 6.
-Yes, I had been that 'someone'.
-My friend had lost one of his hand in an accident.
-I always helped him carry his school bag to and fro school.
+Find out synonyms of the following words from the passage: - (i) suddenly